arrow-kt/arrow-website/content/docs/learn/resilience/intro.md

 :::

-The Arrow Fx Resilience library implements three of the most critical design pattern around resilience:
+The Arrow Resilience library implements three of the most critical design pattern around resilience:

 - Retry and repeat computations using [`Schedule`](../retry-and-repeat),